HaydenLeBaron/my-configs/README.md

 Run `update-configs.sh` in the root directory of this repo to pull copies configs from their respective locations into this repo.
 NOTE: The source of truth for is NOT this repo, but the original location in which the configs reside.
 For example, to edit your `.zshrc`.

-For example, if you want to edit your `.zshrc`, you should edit it in `~/.zshrc` (in the home directory)--then run the script to pull those changes to this repo.
+For example, if you want to edit your `.zshrc`, you should edit it in `~/.zshrc` (in the home directory)--then run the `update-configs.sh` to pull those changes to this repo.